acanewby/patrick/README.md

 Its purpose is to facilitate the conversion of source code containing hard-coded string literals into a form compatible with most resource management approaches.

+It can be used to prepare projects for multilingual support and/or centralization of string resources.

 Specifically, `patrick`:

 * parses source code